 DESPITE THE UPS AND DOWNS,

-DO I CONSIDER THE LAST FIVE MONTHS WORTH IT?
+DO I CONSIDER MOVING ABROAD ALONE WORTH IT?

 Oh yes.
 Absolutely.
 If I could go back and change anything… I wouldn’t!
 The ups (friends, day trips, sunsets and working abroad) have been very special and every ‘low point’ I have learned and grown from at a healthier speed than I ever did in my home country.
 It’s harder to stagnate when you’re on the move – and every down is more of an ‘Onwards and Upwards!’